Net cups (raft / DWC beds)

 Notes

-Cups come in 2-inch and 3-inch standard sizes; match to the rockwool starter cubes or expanded clay seedling plugs you'll use.
-Polystyrene rafts last about 10 years before UV embrittlement; cover any exposed top surface with paint or another insulating layer to extend life.
+Cups come in 2-inch and 3-inch standard sizes; match them to the rockwool starter cubes or expanded-clay seedling plugs you use.
+Polystyrene rafts last roughly a decade before UV embrittlement, so cover any exposed top surface with paint or another layer to extend their life.
+This is the classic UVI-style raft (deep-water-culture) aquaponics layout, in which plants sit in mesh cups in a floating raft over flowing, oxygenated water and a separate biofilter handles ammonia conversion.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.